 Open Context is maintained and administered by the Alexandria Archive Institute, a not-for-profit organization.
-Our team includes information scientists, field researchers, librarians, and other academic professionals with domain expertise who work together to:
+Our team includes information scientists, field researchers, librarians, and other academic professionals with domain expertise who work together on the following data publishing activities:

 Contact me by email with questions about data publishing.